kleintom/Cstitch/README.md

 See **INSTALL_linux.md** for linux compile instructions.

 ### Release Notes ###
+Beta version 0.9.7 released on December 2, 2015:
+* Fixes for a couple of issues causing projects to fail to open. **All Cstitch users should update to this release to avoid loss of data due to these bugs!**
+    * Older versions of Cstitch have a bug related to deleting images which can cause a square image that was never deleted to not be saved in a project, even though that square image was visible on screen at the time of the save.
+Unfortunately the data associated with that square image is gone for good.
+If you believe you've experienced this issue (maybe Cstitch crashed when you loaded your project file the next time), your project should load with the new version of Cstitch, but it may warn you that it has detected an error.
+If resaving your project with the new version of Cstitch doesn't cause that error to go away, feel free to send me your project file and I may be able to help (though unfortunately I can't retrieve any data that has been lost in this case).
+    * Older versions of Cstitch will refuse to open very large project files (around 15,000 history edits seems to be about enough).
+If you think you may have run into this issue, loading your project file with this new version of Cstitch should work.
+* Added shortcut keys to Undo an edit (Ctrl+z) and Redo an edit (Ctrl+y).

 Beta version 0.9.6 released on January 24, 2015:
 * Better support for images with transparency
 * Three additions contributed by [Simon Norberg](https://github.com/Norberg):